 - Health care organizations (Community Health Clinics, Federally Qualified Health Centers, hospitals, etc.)

 Services are provided via a network of 8 Local Partners (LPs) that provide services on local and regional levels.
 Five LPs are located throughout California, with one each in Arizona, Nevada and Hawai’i.
-The Hawai’i LP also covers the six U.S. Pacific Jurisdictions (Guam, American Samoa, Federated States of Micronesia, Marshall Islands, North Mariana Islands, Palau).
+The Hawai’i LP also covers the six U.S. Affiliated Pacific Island Jurisdictions (Guam, American Samoa, Federated States of Micronesia, Marshall Islands, North Mariana Islands, and Palau).